dutchpool/cdashboard/README.md

 ## Supported/tested chains / explorers

 At the moment CryptDashboard supports and is tested on the following chains / explorers:
-- DPoS:  LWF, ONZ, LISK, ARK, SHIFT, RISE, RipaEx
+- DPoS (mainnet and testnet):  LWF, ONZ, LISK 1.0, ARK, SHIFT, RISE, RipaEx, Qredit, Sauco, Skelpy, Adamant, Blockpool
 - Crypto wallets: all clones of Iquidus Explorer

-Known issues:
+Known issues for Masternodes and staking chains:
 - a lot of explorer chains are not supported yet; working on it!
 - chainz.cryptoid.info - basic info is working, no last TX and date-received